OfficeDev/microsoft-teams-sample-tabs/README.md

 ## Adapt the app yourself

-This sample works because its [configuration page]() (tabconfig.html) and [removal options page]() (tabremove.html) are already hosted in Azure at `https://teams-get-started-sample.azurewebsites.net`.
+This sample works because its [configuration page](https://teams-get-started-sample.azurewebsites.net/tabconfig.html) and [removal options page](https://teams-get-started-sample.azurewebsites.net/tabremove.html) are already hosted in Azure at `https://teams-get-started-sample.azurewebsites.net`.
 If you want to adapt this sample, you'll need to edit them and host them yourself.
 Since Microsoft Teams requires all tab pages and content to be served over https,

 1. Clone the repo
 2. [Optional] Make a simple change to the visible text in the `public/tabconfig.html` and `public/tabremove.html` pages.
 This will help you later to verify your own copy of the tab is running.